popadana10/cars_database/README.md

 -  https://popadana10.github.io/cars_database/

 ## Credits
-This project was created as a coding exercise by [Margit Tennosaar].
+This project was created as a coding exercise by Margit Tennosaar.

 ## Get in Touch